Radhe-jangir/sentiforge/README.md

-# SentiMind: User Authentication Flow & SQLite Isolation
+# SentiForge

+AI-powered Sentiment Analysis Platform built with React, Flask, SQLite and TextBlob.

 This document outlines the authentication and database architecture implemented for **SentiMind**, conforming to senior full-stack standards utilizing SQLite storage patterns with cryptographic password security.